Meteor-Community-Packages/meteor-autoform/README.md

 Attributes that are prefixed with `label-` are forwarded to `afFieldLabel` while any remaining attributes are forwarded to `afFieldInput`.

-When you use the `afQuickField` component for a field that is an `Object`, it is rendered using the `afObjectField` helper.
-When you use the `afQuickField` component for a field that is an `Array`, it is rendered using the `afArrayField` helper.
+When you use the `afQuickField` component for a field that is an `Object`, it is rendered using the `afObjectField` component unless you override the type or specify options.
+When you use the `afQuickField` component for a field that is an `Array`, it is rendered using the `afArrayField` component unless you override the type or specify options.
 Refer to the "Objects and Arrays" section for additional information.

 #### afQuickField Examples